DonCharls/DonCharls/README.md

 ## 🌌 The Mission

 Software developer based in the Philippines, focused on building functional, end-to-end digital solutions.
-I enjoy bridging the gap between stable backend logic and responsive user interfaces.
+I enjoy bridging the gap between backend logic and responsive user interfaces.

 ---